How libraries can help your child

 - Sign up for literacy related events and activities.
-We have loads from regular activities each week such as Bounce and Rhyme at your local library to Wee Write!
+We have loads from regular activities each week such as Bookbug at your local library to Wee Write!
 Children's book festival and our annual Summer Reading Challenge.

 - Make bedtime reading part of your routine, even just 5 minutes each night can develop a child's love of books.
 Check out our top 10 tips for bedtime reading!

 - Lead by example!
 Show your child that reading can be fun.
 If you show an interest in reading yourself and your child will respond and reap the benefits.